Nobody likes getting a shot. They can hurt, and it's weird knowing that the nurse

 Shots protect you by giving you only a tiny piece of a disease-causing

-germ or by giving you a version
+germ or by giving you

-you a disease (like measles or chickenpox).
+would give you a disease (like measles or chickenpox).

 But giving only this tiny, weakened, or dead part of the germ does not give you

 the disease.
 Instead, just the opposite happens.
 Your body responds to the vaccine

 by making antibodies.
 These antibodies are part of your immune

 system, and they can fight the disease if you ever come in contact with that nasty

 When your body is protected from a disease in this way, it's called being immune

 to an illness.
 In most cases, it means you won't get the illness at all.
 But sometimes,

 you can still get a mild case of the illness.
 This can happen with chickenpox.
 Even